SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/learn/extra-field.md

 * Appointment relation
 * Extra table relation

+#### Available in pilot from version 10.3.4

+When a relational field is set to display one-to-many relations, the system automatically adds a section tab in related standard entities.
+This is not the same as the **Relations** tab in the Company and Contact screens.

+![Section tab with extra field relation -screenshot][img1]

+#### Available in pilot from version 10.3.7

+To view the details of items in this list, without having to open each individual entity:

+1. Go to the side panel and select the **Preview** view.
+2. Click an item in the relation-based section tab.
+The side panel displays a preview of the selected entity.
+In the preview, you can:

+    * Click a standard entity to go to go to it.
+    * Click a custom objet to open a dialog for viewing or editing additional information.

+![Preview extra field relation -screenshot][img2]

 ## Usage

 Extra fields can for instance be used as search criteria and columns in sales in SuperOffice CRM.